bcgov/nr-forests-access-management/scripts/kc_data_transfer/readme.md

 ## Get the FAM_JWT token

--   Make sure you have the admin access to the application you specified for the "FOM_APP_NAME_IN_FAM" variable in the .env file
+-   **Make sure you have the admin access to the application you specified for the "APP_NAME_IN_FAM" variable in the .env file**
 -   Go to our api website, the url can be found through AWS API Gateway -> Stages -> v1 -> Invoke URL, the url is the invoke url + "/v1/docs"
 -   In our api website, click on the "Authorized" button, and then paste the client id (client id is the big bold string on the screen), then click "Authorize"
 -   Click on the GET fam_applications api, and try to execute it.
 In the response section, it shows the curl command with the Bearer token, that's the token we want to use for the "FAM_JWT" variable in the .env file.
 If you grant yourself any new access, make sure to re-generate the token so it can include the new roles